Pavamana Mantra: Usage in culture

 The quote has been used as an opening statement for the Economic Survey 2021 by Krishnamurthy Subramanian, who reports to the finance minister under the Narendra Modi Government.

 In 1997, it was musically arranged by Ravi Shankar and George Harrison, and included in the album Chants of India.

 In 1976, the mantra was used for the lyrics for "Gita", a song by John McLaughlin's Mahavishnu Orchestra, from their album Inner Worlds.

 In 2003, the mantra was worked into two pieces of the score for The Matrix Revolutions, Neodämmerung by Don Davis and Navras by Juno Reactor and used in the final battle scene and end credits of the film, respectively.

 The mantra features in 'To Kiss or Not to Kiss' in the soundtrack of Battlestar Galactica (2004 TV series).

 The text of the mantra (albeit with some typography issues and/or typos) is quoted in the beginning of the official music video for Light of Transcendence, the first track on the 2018 album Ømni by the Brazilian power metal band Angra.

 In 2024, the mantra was used in the lyrics for "Shanti", a song by Zedd from the album Telos.

+In the 2025 film Dhurandhar, the mantra soundtracks a hallucinatory vision of the deceased character Rehman Dakait, experienced by the film's protagonist Hamza.